cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 CBOR is a data format designed for small code size and small message size.
 CBOR builds on the JSON data model but extends it by e.g. encoding binary data directly without base64 conversion.
 In addition to the binary CBOR encoding, CBOR also has a diagnostic notation that is readable and editable by humans.
 The Concise Data Definition Language (CDDL) {{RFC8610}} provides a way to express structures for protocol messages and APIs that use CBOR. {{RFC8610}} also extends the diagnostic notation.

 CBOR data items are encoded to or decoded from byte strings using a type-length-value encoding scheme, where the three highest order bits of the initial byte contain information about the major type.
 CBOR supports several different types of data items, in addition to integers (int, uint), simple values (e.g. null), byte strings (bstr), and text strings (tstr), CBOR also supports arrays \[\] of data items, maps \{\} of pairs of data items, and sequences of data items.
 For a complete specification and examples, see {{RFC8949}}, {{RFC8610}}, and {{RFC8742}}.
+We recommend implementors to get used to CBOR by using the CBOR playground {{CborMe}}.

 CAB Baseline Requirements {{CAB-Baseline}}, RFC 7925 {{RFC7925}}, IEEE 802.1AR {{IEEE-802.1AR}}, and CNSA {{RFC8603}} specify certificate profiles which can be applied to certificate based authentication with, e.g., TLS {{RFC8446}}, QUIC {{I-D.ietf-quic-transport}}, DTLS {{I-D.ietf-tls-dtls13}}, COSE {{RFC8152}}, EDHOC {{I-D.ietf-lake-edhoc}}, or Compact TLS 1.3 {{I-D.ietf-tls-ctls}}.
 RFC 7925 {{RFC7925}}, RFC7925bis {{I-D.ietf-uta-tls13-iot-profile}}, and IEEE 802.1AR {{IEEE-802.1AR}} specifically target Internet of Things deployments.
 This document specifies a CBOR encoding based on {{X.509-IoT}}, which can support large parts of {{RFC5280}}.
 The encoding support all {{RFC7925}} and IEEE 802.1AR {{IEEE-802.1AR}} and CAB Baseline {{CAB-Baseline}} profiled X.509 certificates.
 The resulting certificates are called C509 Certificates.
 Two variants  are defined using the same CBOR encoding and differing only in what is being signed: